Skip to main content

 ## Slide Deck Mode

-**Before generating slides**, read `./references/slide-patterns.md` (engine CSS, slide types, transitions, nav chrome, presets) and `./templates/slide-deck.html` (reference template showing all 10 types).
+**Before generating slides**, read `./references/slide-patterns.md` (engine CSS, slide types, transitions, nav chrome, presets) and `./templates/slide-deck.html` (which demonstrates 10 of them β€” CSS Pipeline is reference-only).
 Also read `./references/css-patterns.md` for shared patterns and `./references/libraries.md` for Mermaid/Chart.js theming.

 **Slides are not pages reformatted.** They're a different medium.
 Each slide is exactly one viewport tall (100dvh) with no scrolling.
-Typography is 2β3Γ larger.
+Typography is 2–3Γ— larger.
 Compositions are bolder.
-The agent composes a narrative arc (impact β context β deep dive β resolution) rather than mechanically paginating the source.
+The agent composes a narrative arc (impact β†’ context β†’ deep dive β†’ resolution) rather than mechanically paginating the source.

-**Content completeness.** Changing the medium does not mean dropping content.
-Follow the "Planning a Deck from a Source Document" process in `slide-patterns.md` before writing any HTML: inventory the source, map every item to slides, verify coverage.
-Every section, decision, data point, specification, and collapsible detail from the source must appear in the deck.
-If a plan has 7 sections, the deck covers all 7.
-If there are 6 decisions, present all 6 β not the 2 that fit on one slide.
+**Content completeness.** Changing the medium does not mean dropping content β€” the Quality Checks coverage enumeration applies unchanged.
+Follow the "Planning a Deck from a Source Document" process in `slide-patterns.md` before writing any HTML.
 Collapsible details in the source become their own slides.
-Add more slides rather than cutting content.
-A 22-slide deck that covers everything beats a 13-slide deck that looks polished but is missing 40% of the source.
+Add more slides rather than cutting content: a 22-slide deck that covers everything beats a 13-slide deck that looks polished but is missing 40% of the source.
+Content that exceeds a slide's density limit splits across slides β€” it never scrolls within one.

-**Compositional variety:** Consecutive slides must vary spatial approach β centered, left-heavy, right-heavy, split, edge-aligned, full-bleed.
+**Compositional variety:** Consecutive slides must vary spatial approach β€” centered, left-heavy, right-heavy, split, edge-aligned, full-bleed.
 Three centered slides in a row means push one off-axis.
+Visual-first, text-second: SVG accents, per-slide background gradients, inline sparklines, small Mermaid diagrams.

 ## File Structure

 Every diagram is a single self-contained `.html` file.
-No external assets except CDN links (fonts, optional libraries).
-Structure:
+No external assets except CDN links (fonts, optional libraries) β€” CSS and JS inline.

 ## Quality Checks